Magnetite: Biological occurrences

 Biomagnetism is usually related to the presence of biogenic crystals of magnetite, which occur widely in organisms.
 These organisms range from magnetotactic bacteria (e.g., Magnetospirillum magnetotacticum) to animals, including humans, where magnetite crystals (and other magnetically sensitive compounds) are found in different organs, depending on the species.
 Biomagnetites account for the effects of weak magnetic fields on biological systems.
 There is also a chemical basis for cellular sensitivity to electric and magnetic fields (galvanotaxis).

 Pure magnetite particles are biomineralized in magnetosomes, which are produced by several species of magnetotactic bacteria.
-Magnetosomes consist of long chains of oriented magnetite particle that are used by bacteria for navigation.
+Magnetosomes consist of long chains of oriented magnetite particles that are used by bacteria for navigation.
 After the death of these bacteria, the magnetite particles in magnetosomes may be preserved in sediments as magnetofossils.
 Some types of anaerobic bacteria that are not magnetotactic can also create magnetite in oxygen free sediments by reducing amorphic ferric oxide to magnetite.

 Several species of birds are known to incorporate magnetite crystals in the upper beak for magnetoreception, which (in conjunction with cryptochromes in the retina) gives them the ability to sense the direction, polarity, and magnitude of the ambient magnetic field.

 Chitons, a type of mollusk, have a tongue-like structure known as a radula, covered with magnetite-coated teeth, or denticles.
 The hardness of the magnetite helps in breaking down food.

 Biological magnetite may store information about the magnetic fields the organism was exposed to, potentially allowing scientists to learn about the migration of the organism or about changes in the Earth's magnetic field over time.